 Safe&Sound: 3 Grilling Dangers That May Surprise YouFri May 19, 2017

-May is National Barbecue Month, just in time for Memorial Day celebrations across Virginia’s backyards.
-You probably have a solid knowledge of basic safety practices if you’re the designated family “griller”.
-Most of us know it’s important to keep kids and pets away from the old barbie and to only use it outdoors to avoid carbon monoxide poisoning.
-But we’ve seen more than a few grilling catastrophes in our decades of home insurance claim scenarios, with a few you probably haven’t heard of.
-Here are three less known dangers and what you need to know to thwart them!
+May is National Barbecue Month, just in time for Memorial Day celebrations across backyards in the Commonwealth.
+You probably have a solid knowledge of basic safety practices if you’re the designated family griller.
+Like most of us know it’s important to keep kids and pets away from the old barbie and to only use it outdoors to avoid carbon monoxide poisoning.
+But when you've been insuring Virginia homes since 1896, you can imagine we've seen our share of grilling catastrophes.
+Here are three lesser known dangers and how to thwart them!

 1.The Ticking Time Bomb

 Picture this: you bend over to light your grill like a thousand times before and – BOOM! – there’s a sudden burst of flames engulfing the front of your body.
 Sounds extreme, but according to the National Fire Prevention Association, there were over 16,600 injuries from gas grill fires in 2014, most from leaking propane.
 This is often due to the common mistake grillers make of turning the propane on and lighting the grill with the lid shut, allowing a dangerous buildup of flammable gas.
 Always open the lid before you light the grill and don’t just keep hitting that igniter switch if it doesn’t light the first time.
 Turn the gas off and wait 5 minutes with the grill lid open before you try again.

 But there's another not-so-commonly known cause of explosive grill fires: gas buildup from damaged or loose propane hoses.
 This leaky danger can sneak up on the most careful homeowner.
 Here’s how to check for problems:

 2. The Expired Grill Tool